woyaofacai/FairyFightFiend/README.md

 Fairy Fight Fiend -- 《仙魔之战》
 ===============

-This is my first 3D Game developed by OGRE Engine and CEGUI.
+This is my first 3D Game developed by using OGRE Engine and CEGUI.

 It is not finished yet, and has been set aside for a long time because of a scarcity of time.

-current screenshots:
+<b>current screenshots:</b>

 <p>Devil Valley:</p>